tamvo0610/local-cache/README.md

-# Self-Hosted Local Cache
+# Local Cache on Self-Hosted

-## Github Action to save and restore files across job runs on self-hosted runner.
+## Cache dependencies and build outputs to improve workflow execution time on self hosted machine.

 ## Usage